- AKC recognized in 1955

 They are only for assertive pet owners.
-Well-trained Rhodesian Ridgebacks can be a great companion with useful skills.
+Well-trained Rhodesians can be a great companion with useful skills.
 In contrast, the untrained one will be dominant and pushy.
 That makes them unable to become everyone’s pet.

 This breed is a big eater.
 The owners must provide food with proper portions to prevent obesity.

 The rich history of the Ridgebacks dates back to the mid-17th century.
 Also known as “The African Lion Hound”, this fine breed originated in South Africa as a result of Cape Colony pioneers crossing their own Boer dogs with the local Khoikhoi’s ridged hunting dogs who were boar hunters.
 The Khoikhoi dogs were said to be ugly in appearance but fierce and loyal.